PockyBum522/printer-monoprice-iiip/README.md

 * It looks like there's a dumb bug with the printer firmware where speed settings get translated into much, much faster actual real-world speeds if you change the speed on the printer display while it's printing.
 Even if you then change it back to 100%, it will still be going much faster than it should be.

-        If you want to change the feedrate percentage, add M220 S90 or something like that in the start gcode.
-M220 = Override feedrate, S90 = Set it to 90% of what it should be.
-Remove this line if you ever put a decent FW on the printer.
+        If you want to actually change the feedrate percentage, add M220 S90 or something like that in the start gcode.

+        M220 = Override feedrate, S90 = Set it to 90%